 The subcontractor would invoice £1,000 but state reverse charge VAT rules apply.
 The contractor would pay £1,000 to the subcontractor (ignoring CIS tax).

 Subcontractor VAT return:

 The subcontractor would therefore include in Box 1 a VAT amount of £Nil.
 They would still declare the net sale of £1,000 in Box 6 of the VAT return.
 Assuming no other transactions the subcontractor would not pay anything to HMRC.

 Contractor VAT return:

 The contractor must account for the reverse charge on its VAT return.
 Therefore they include it as a sale in Box 1 of their VAT return £200 and an input recovery amount of £200 in Box 4.
-As a result the contractor also would not pay or receive anything from HMRC.
+As a result, with regards to this transaction only, the contractor also would not pay or receive anything from HMRC.

 NOTE: Under the new rules the subcontractor does not receive the £200 VAT from the customer.
 Therefore the missing trader fraud suffered by HMRC is avoided.

 To decide whether ‘Normal VAT’ applies or ‘VAT Reverse Charge’ applies the subcontractor must answer these 5 questions: